davestephens/ansible-nas/docs/applications/transmission.md

 Homepage: [https://transmissionbt.com/](https://transmissionbt.com/)

 Transmission is a free BitTorrent client.
-Two versions are provided - one that tunnels through a VPN and one that connects directly.
+Two versions are provided - one that tunnels through OpenVPN and one that connects directly.

 ## Usage